 The Bank Act contains restrictions on the issue, transfer, acquisition and beneficial ownership of all shares of a chartered bank.
 The following is a summary of such restrictions.
-No person shall be a major shareholder of a bank if such bank has equity of \$5 billion or more (which would include the Bank).
+No person shall be a major shareholder of a bank if such bank has equity of \$8 billion or more (which would include the Bank).
 A person is a major shareholder of a bank where (i) the aggregate of shares of any class of voting shares owned by that person, by entities controlled by that person and by any person associated or acting jointly or in concert with that person is more than 20% of that class of voting shares; or (ii) the aggregate of shares of any class of non-voting shares beneficially owned by that person, by entities controlled by that person and by any person associated or acting jointly or in concert with that person is more than 30% of that class of non-voting shares.
 No person shall have a significant interest in any class of shares of a bank, including the Bank, unless the person first receives the approval of the Minister of Finance (Canada).
+For purposes of the Bank Act, a person has a significant interest in a class of shares of a bank where the aggregate of any shares of the class beneficially owned by that person, by entities controlled by that person and by any person associated or acting jointly or in concert with that person first receives the approval of the Minister of Finance (Canada).
 For purposes of the Bank Act, a person has a significant interest in a class of shares of a bank where the aggregate of any shares of the class beneficially owned by that person, by entities controlled by that person and by any person associated or acting jointly or in concert with that person exceeds 10% of all of the outstanding shares of that class of shares of such bank.